A DWI Conviction Could Cost You Your CDL

 License Plate Impoundment

 Minnesota may also impound the license plate of commercial drivers under certain circumstances.
-A DWI conviction, CDL cancelation because of drug test failure or refusal, and two or more DUI/DWI convictions in ten years are some reasons a commercial license plate can get impounded.
+A DWI conviction, CDL cancellation because of drug test failure or refusal, and two or more DUI/DWI convictions in ten years are some reasons a commercial license plate can get impounded.

 Appealing a DWI Conviction in Minnesota